emissary-ingress/emissary/reference/filter-reference.md

    User-Agent does not have a currently-authenticated session, then the Ambassador Edge Stack will redirect the User-Agent to the identity provider.
-Setting `insteadOfRedirect` allows you to modify this behavior. `ifRequestHeader` does nothing when `grantType:
+Setting `insteadOfRedirect` allows you to modify this behavior. `insteadOfRedirect` does nothing when `grantType:
    "ClientCredentials"`, because the Ambassador Edge Stack will never redirect the User-Agent to the identity provider for the client credentials grant type.